deepennyway/weavers-almanac/src/setting/capital-city.md

 ***

-> If you tell a story about the Invisible Market, here are some things you should know: [#Lexi: I like the shift from invisible market to Invisible Market here and think we should keep it]
+> If you tell a story about the Invisible Market, here are some things you should know:
 > - The Invisible Market is not your friend.
 It's not anyone's friend.
 > - The Invisible Market grants success at the expense of those who fail.
 > - The Invisible Market is always hungry.